 “It’s time to let her go, love” says Bella (Julie Walters), to her son during that same kitchen conversation, about the woman dying of cancer in their spare bedroom in a Liverpool terrace.
 Bella isn’t just talking about America, but that’s where Gloria does go, looking every inch the film star in her fur coat, headscarf and enormous shades, even as she has to be carried into the waiting taxi in a family dining chair.
 Peter can’t go with her, and his face as he pushes his hands against the outside of the taxi window is utterly bereft.

-All of this happens at the end of Film Stars Don’t Die In Liverpool, the true story of Gloria Grahame’s brightly-burning relationship with Peter Turner in the late 1970s, and her return to his family home a couple of years later after she falls ill.
+All of this happens at the end of this true story about Gloria Grahame’s brightly-burning relationship with Peter Turner in the late 1970s, and her return to his family home a couple of years later after she falls ill.

 It’s a story told in a non-linear way and from different perspectives.
 Peter walks from the hallway of his mum’s house in 1981 out into the bright sunshine of California’s LAX airport a couple of years earlier, to be met by his dazzling girlfriend.